Please read through the following information, which explains the adoption process and should hopefully answer any questions you may have.

-Animals available at the Centre are advertised on our Find a Pet page, but only if we do not have matching potential adopters already registered with us.
+All animals available at the Centre are advertised on our Find a Pet page, but only if we do not have matching potential adopters already registered with us.
+We can only deal with adoptions for animals at our Cornwall Branch, so please check the listing gives us as the location.
+We cannot move animals to other Centres nearer a potential adopter’s home, or bring animals here from any other location.

-You will need to complete an Adoption Perfect Match form for the relevant species to register your interest to adopt any animal.
-Forms can be completed online without needing to download and print.
-The online form links to our Centre database so does not look exactly like this page, and the information you enter uploads direct to us, so there is no need to email anything to us.
-See links to each form further down the page
+Firstly, you will need to submit a Perfect Match form for the relevant species to register your interest – see links to each form further down the page.
+This can be completed online without needing to download and print.
+The online form links to our Centre database so looks different to this page.
+When you hit “submit” the information you enter uploads direct to us, so there is no need to email anything.
+You should receive email confirmation of your submitted form, but these sometimes go into “Spam” so please check.

-At any time, we have many more animals at the Centre going through assessments in preparation for new homes.
-We encourage you to complete a form even if there is no specific animal currently shown which matches your needs, so we have all your information on our system.
-When we have new animals available for adoption, we do check through stored applications for potential home matches before listing our them on the website.
+Only the animals currently available for rehoming are shown on our Find a Pet page.
+At any time, we have many more at the Centre going through assessments in preparation for new homes.
+We encourage you to complete a form even if there is no specific animal which currently matches your needs.
+When we have new animals available, we check through saved applications for potential matches before listing our them on the website.
+If you appear to be a good match, you will be contacted to discuss the animal.

 Start the Adoption Process

 If you need to add information (more photos, landlord consent etc) or amend any details on a Perfect Match form you have already submitted, please use the link below.
-It is important that you use the same name and contact information as your original form, so that we can match with your existing application on our system.
+It is important that you use the same name and contact information as your original form, so that we can add to your existing application on our system.

-We often receive a huge number of applications for the same pet and therefore need to short-list the homes offered.
-It is not always possible to contact everyone, so if you haven’t heard back within 5 working days this means that we have been unable to progress your application.
+We often receive a large number of applications for the same pet and therefore need to short-list the homes offered.
+It is not always possible to contact everyone who has applied, so if you haven’t heard back within 7 working days this means that we have been unable to progress your application at this time.

 When you submit your form, you will receive an automatic acknowledgment to the email address you included, which is confirmation that the form has been received.
-A notification is also emailed to us to flag your new application on our Centre database for our staff to review.
+These sometimes get routed to “Spam”, so please check.
+We are also notified of all new applications on our Centre database for our staff to review.

 Please do not ‘phone the centre to check on progress or to ask whether we have received the form